stevenc49/stevenc49.github.io/pages/practiceJournal.md

 title:  Practice Log
 ---

+### Jun 25

+I just watched David V's course on "Everybody can build a Twitter Audience" and it convinced me that I need to gain credibility before I can start any entrepreneurial adventure.
+Since I'm already working on leetcoding, I can start small and tweet/post my leetcode solutions on medium/leetcode/twitter, etc.

 ### Jun 23

 Need to do telus work first.
 Then go back to Complete Binary Tree Node problem.